owlen/iridis/README.md

 ## What do we need? ##

-We are in the process of identifying and cataloguing all the different capabilities required for different types of players in a coloredcoins marketplace, and assigning them to separate components of the system.
+We are in the process of identifying and cataloguing all the different capabilities required for different types of players in a coloredcoins marketplace, and assigning them to separate components of the system, that interface with each other via JSON-RPC.

+At any design point we prefer completeness over complexity, but at any implementation point we prefer modularity over completeness.
+This way we are trying to ensure a clear path of development with a safe way for other contributors to participate.

 Here is a list of the components, and the capabilities they should provide.

-- bitcoin client - we are currently using bitcoinj, with thin clients in mind, but some tests may require bitcoind (hint: using [freewil](https://github.com/freewil)'s easy mining fork on an internal bitcoin net can come very handy when testing).
-It provides the following:
-    - Validate transactions
-    - Sign transactions
-    - Broadcast transactions
+- Color server:
-- color server - we are trying to use ngccc-server here, but until ngcccbase becomes stable we also create a "fake" version which for testing.
-    - Test outputs against known colors
+    - Get color value of transaction
-    - Create unsigned conversion transactions between different colors
+    - Create unsigned conversion transaction between different colors
-- pseudonymous p2p message server - we are currently using bitmessage as the underlying technology, not because we are convinced it's the right technology, but because it works.
-Replacing it should be trivial.
+- Message server:
     - Broadcast messages to the channel
     - Get messages from channel (this might become asynchronous one day, right now we just don't care)
-- Interface to a financial something or other
+- Bitcoin server:
+    - Get transaction details
-    - Market maker
+    - Sign transaction
-    - Hedging
+    - Broadcast transaction

 This list is partial, of course, and very minimal.
-Our color lib, for example, does not have any issuance capabilities at the moment.
+The color server, for example, does not have any issuance capabilities at the moment.
 Issuance is a big thing that involves money and contracts, and for now can be done manually.

+With these three servers, a wide range of trading clients can be built.
+Specifically we are laying with thin color aware trading wallets, web wallets that offer browser based trading and automated market makers.

 ## What do we have? ##

-We chose JSON/RPC as the interface between the components, so we currently have thin python3 wrappers that act as RPC servers on top of whatever component we use.

-### messages.py ###

-Connects to an instance of [pybitmessage](https://github.com/Bitmessage/PyBitmessage) running with the supplied keys.dat (it is possible to patch the function lookupAppdataFolder in shared.py to support multiple instances running with different dat files, if you want to test multiple users) and provides the following functions on port 6711:

-- send(subject, message) -> success of broadcasting message to the network
-- receive() -> list of new messages

-### color.py ###

-Connects to nothing at all ATM, and provides these two fake functions:

-- getoutputvalue(color, output) -> amount
-- makeconversion(color, amount1, key, outputs, amount2) -> a tx that transfers amount of color (signed with key) to the address of outputs, and amount2 from outputs to key's address (unsigned)

-Note that this is just a placeholder for testing.
-We are working on bringing ngccc-server.py to solidly provide this functionality, and on an independent bitcoinj based implementation - with thin wallets in mind.

-### trader.py ###

-This is currently a simple test script for the messaging server, and as it will mature (and split into "alice" and "bob" parts) it will demonstrate how the different components can be used.
+The different components, which should be interchangeable, are held in this git repository as submodules, so you can mix and match and run whichever you like as well as develop your own.

+Currently, you will find the following
+- Color servers:
+    - A fake python color lib for testing
+    - A fork of ChromaWallet with a patched ngccc-server
+    - A fork of multibit which implements a simple color scheme (currently integrated with trading clients)
+- Message servers:
+    - A thin wrapper over bitmessage
+- Trading clients:
+    - A python script with hard coded color definitions and UTXO lists that simulates trade - more a testing tool than an actual UI
+    - A fork of multibit which implements a simple color scheme (currently integrated with color server)

+We do not have anything new in the bitcoin server department, and while we are working on using bitcoinj with the multibit fork, currently our tests use a vanilla bitcoind running with a full index.

+## What can you do? ##

+You choose a color server, a message server, a bitcoin server and run them.
+Then you choose a client and run it too.
+You will find instructions in the appropriate directories.